 Searches for "Cloth Diapers" in the Home & Garden Category

-Planning for school starts during pregnancy, trumped by more immediate concerns
+Planning for school starts during pregnancy, trumped by more immediate concerns when baby comes

 Parents aren’t just concerned with saving money on consumer goods.
 They’re also saving for college, even before the baby comes.
 When people search for “pregnant,” they are also searching for “school” and “college” surprisingly often.
 During pregnancy, it seems that future parents are actively learning and planning ahead.